Skip to Main Content

 The Innovative Format in Singapore's Current Scene

-Singapore's innovative dining category has matured into a recognisable peer set.
+Singapore's innovative dining category has matured into a recognisable comparable set.
 At the leading end, places like Meta and Labyrinth operate on multicourse tasting formats with deep local sourcing arguments.
 Thevar anchors the progressive Indian end of the spectrum.
 Araya and Chaleur represent the newer entrants working in that same broadly creative space.

 The Wine Program as a Planning Variable